Introducing the Library

 Our staff are happy to help!

-- You can ask us for help at Information Desks or by email.
+- You can ask us for help in the Library or by email.

 - Read our online guides on finding information in your subject, searching databases effectively, citing your references, and more.